jordan-berger/looptips/oref0-update.md

 **How to update your loop**

-This will preserve all BT pairing and functions.

 1. Delete your exsiting cron (this helps prevent those annoying rebooting to fix radio error messages after a rebuild)

 `crtontab -r`

 2. Then let's grab updated oref0 code

 For Master branch users:  `cd ~/src/oref0 && git checkout master && git pull && sudo npm install -g oref0`

 For Dev branch users: `cd ~/src/oref0 && git checkout dev && git pull` and then `npm run global-install`

 3. Edit your runagain file to change anything that you'd like by using either of these commands